 When you are building filters, you first select the field you want to filter on.
 Then select how you want to compare against that field.
 Depending on the field you chose, you will have different comparison operators available to you.
 Lastly you enter a value that has to be satisfied for the item to match the filter and be included in the list you are trying to view.
 Time filters allow you to filter on the start or end hour of the filter applied.

 For example, if I choose a field like Lead Start Date/Time, I will get the following time related operators like 'Last X Days.'
 If I'm trying to build a list of leads where the event starts in the last 5 days, I'll then enter 5 as my value.
 Clicking '+Add' will put this rule on my filter.
+You can edit the items in the filter table, which makes it easier to make changes.

 That is a simple example of a filter and while still useful, you'll probably want to make them more complex.
 So you can add to the filter.
 You can choose 'And' or 'Or' and choose another field, operator, and value.
 When you do that, we apply both rules as we evaluate the filter.